emerichunter/maintenance_schema/README.md

 # maintenance_schema

 A DBA framework for postgres using views.
+Default is version 0.0.3 intended for PG10.
+Version 0.0.2 for version 9.3 to 9.6.
+To change version of installation, modify the default version in maintenance_schema.control before install.

 # INSTALL